valberg/ealtechevents/_techtalks_2016_oct/sign_up.md

 See on [google maps](https://www.google.dk/maps/place/Seebladsgade+1,+5000+Odense/@55.403458,10.3771453,17z/data=!3m1!4b1!4m5!3m4!1s0x464cdffce26d61f5:0xb3c45d391e70236f!8m2!3d55.403458!4d10.379334)

 This is the new campus of EAL.
-Yes, we like it.

 To registrer